LLaRA: Supercharging Robot Learning Data for Vision-Language Policy: Introduction

 Our overall framework termed \textbf{\modelname} (\textbf{L}arge \textbf{L}anguage \textbf{a}nd \textbf{R}obotics \textbf{A}ssistant) generates visuomotor instruction data that can efficiently and effectively finetune a VLM into a robot action policy.
-It is motivated by LLaVA \cite{liu2023llava} which is designed primarily for vision tasks.
+It is motivated by LLaVA~\citep{liu2023llava}, which is designed primarily for vision tasks.
 Similarly, \modelname offers the entire framework of data generation, model formulation, and training pipeline for VLMs, now specialized for robot learning.
-We summarize our key contributions as follows: \begin{enumerate} [leftmargin=3.0em,noitemsep,topsep=-0.2em,partopsep=0ex,parsep=0.5ex] \item Formulating robot manipulation tasks into instruction-response pairs described by natural language, which enables successful instruction tuning of a VLM as a policy. \item A scalable pipeline for generating diverse high-quality robot instruction tuning data from existing behavior cloning data. \item Identifying and generating auxiliary instruction data that further enhances robot policy learning in a self-supervised manner. \end{enumerate} We conduct extensive experiments on the proposed framework to establish the effectiveness of both our automated data generation pipeline and instruction-tuned VLM in solving robotics tasks.
+Our key contributions are: \begin{enumerate} \item Formulating robot manipulation tasks into instruction-response pairs described in natural language, which enables successful instruction tuning of a VLM as a policy. \item Aligning robot actions to image pixel coordinates, makes the transfer of a pretrained VLM to the robotics domain more efficient, particularly when the training data is limited. \item Identifying and generating auxiliary data that further enhances robot policy learning in a self-supervised manner. \end{enumerate} We conduct extensive experiments on the proposed framework to establish the effectiveness of both our automated data generation pipeline and instruction-tuned VLM in solving robotics tasks.

-\section{Related Work}
+\section{Related work}

+\textbf{Instruction data generation.} Finetuning LLMs / VLMs with instruction data has shown a lot of potential for vision tasks~\citep{alpaca,vicuna2023,liu2023llava,liu2024improved}.
+While effective construction of such datasets with high quality and quantity is beyond trivial~\citep{liu2023llava}, especially for specialized visual domains~\citep{li2023llavamed,bazi2024rs,kuckreja2023geochat,Omkar2023XrayGPT} such as robotics.
+Yet these modified VLMs suffer in the robotics domains \citep{ranasinghe2024understanding}.